 Task 3 – Dynamically show the dimensions of the app window

-Another property that may be interesting to compare across devices is app window size.
+Another property that may be interesting to compare across devices is app window size, which will manifest in effective pixels.
 Universal Windows apps can run in full screen mobile and tablet modes as well as windowed desktop mode.
 In this task, you will create a read-out to display the current app window dimensions.
 The display will update when you resize the app window.

 Add a TextBlock to your StackPanel in MainPage.xaml and bind it to a Dimensions property.
 You will create the Dimensions property in later steps.